invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 composer create-project --no-dev
 ```

 *Be aware, at the time of writing the react frontend is not included by default if you clone this repository.
-Refer to the configured githubb workflow for additional information.*
+Refer to the configured Github workflow for additional information.*

 ### Final setup steps